Baby Chick Identification Options

 Spring is here and to many of us that means BABY CHICKS!!
 There can be one problem: how do you tell which is which?
 This article and video will help you solve this problem and make decisions when identifying and banding you baby chicks.

-In this article we discuss both temporary and permanent solutions.
+Here we discuss both temporary and permanent solutions.
 The temporary solution is leg banding and the permanent solutions are the wing bands and toe punch.
-By permanent we mean that these marking methods will allow the bird to grow with no further inspection or assistance from you.
+By permanent we mean that these marking methods will allow the bird to grow with no further interference from you.

 Why would you want to keep track of you baby chicks?
 Well, the answer varies from poultry fancier to poultry fancier but here are a few reasons.

 Breeding Program - One of the main reasons you would want to track your baby chicks is so that you know their lineage.
 So this would be done by using one of the methods that allows you to track the individual birds.
 Which means it needs to have numbers on them.